jmesyou/erasure/README.md

-# Clojure Whitespace Compiler
+# erasure: A Whitespace Interpreter

-`clj-whitespace` is a Whitespace compiler and runtime which produces an intermediate code representation in Clojure.
+`erasure` is a Whitespace interpreter and runtime which can also produce an intermediate code representation in Clojure.

-This compiler was built for the term project of **COMPSCI 4TB3** at _McMaster University_
+This interpreter was built for the term project of **COMPSCI 4TB3** at _McMaster University_
 ## Installation

 ### Dependencies